endurantgames/cosmiclegends/src/crisis/crisis_phase.md

 the heroes' ability to use a certain type of roll or move on their next turn, or innocents being endangered.

-Once the Editor has taken enough moves, it’s time to go back to the heroes.
+Once the Editor has taken enough Crisis moves, it’s time to go back to the heroes.